Home At Last™ FAQs

 Can a homebuyer apply for a MCC after they have closed on their mortgage?

-No, a homebuyer must apply and be approved for the MCC prior to closing on their mortgage.
+No, unfortunately this must occur prior to closing on their mortgage.

 Can a homebuyer refinance the loan and continue using the MCC?